 Knowledge is power

 Well, that’s going to do it.
 If you don’t know from personal experience, tinnitus can be a real piece of work.
 And important to us, it has very real connections with the mood and anxiety disorders.

-And how could we ever forget those hundreds and hundreds of Chipur titles?
+And how could we ever forget those hundreds of Chipur mood and anxiety info and inspiration titles?